Chris Taylor (baseball)

-Christopher Armand Taylor Jr. (born August 29, 1990), nicknamed "CT3", is an American professional baseball utility player who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Seattle Mariners, Los Angeles Dodgers, and Los Angeles Angels.
-He played college baseball for the Virginia Cavaliers.
+Christopher Armand Taylor Jr. (born August 29, 1990), nicknamed "CT3", is an American former professional baseball utility player.
+He played in Major League Baseball (MLB) for the Seattle Mariners, Los Angeles Dodgers, and Los Angeles Angels.

+Taylor played college baseball for the Virginia Cavaliers.
 Taylor was selected in the fifth round of the 2012 MLB draft and made his MLB debut with the Mariners in 2014.
 Traded to the Dodgers, Taylor won the National League Championship Series Most Valuable Player Award in 2017, was a member of the World Series champions in 2020 and 2024, and was an All-Star in 2021.
+During his major league career, he played every position except for catcher, first baseman and pitcher.

 Early life

 Amateur career

 Taylor attended Great Neck Middle School in Virginia Beach, Virginia, where he was on the wrestling team and won a city wrestling championship.
 When he attended Frank W. Cox High School in Virginia Beach, he stopped wrestling to focus on baseball.
 He was named the All-Tidewater region Player of the Year in 2009.

 Taylor was recruited to play college baseball by the University of Virginia and the College of William & Mary.
 He chose to attend Virginia and played for the Cavaliers baseball team, competing in the Atlantic Coast Conference (ACC).
 In his freshman year, Taylor played sparingly as Tyler Cannon, an All-ACC shortstop, received most of the playing time.
 In the summer of 2010, Taylor played collegiate summer baseball for the Newport Gulls of the NECBL.

 In his sophomore year, Stephen Bruno was named the Cavaliers' starting shortstop at the beginning of the season, and Taylor began the year as the team's right fielder.
 Taylor became the starting shortstop when Bruno suffered a hamstring injury and retained the job after Bruno recovered.
-In 2011, Taylor hit a two-out single to drive in the tying and winning runs in the decisive game of the Charlottesville Super Regional against UC Irvine and send the Cavaliers to the College World Series.
+In 2011, Taylor hit a two-out single to drive in the tying and winning runs in the decisive game of the Charlottesville Super Regional against UC Irvine to send the Cavaliers to the College World Series.
 That summer, he played for the Yarmouth-Dennis Red Sox in the Cape Cod Baseball League.